 According to the OECD (Organization for Economic Co-Operation and Development), more than half of the world's industrial nations have a larger and more vibrant middle class than the United States.
 The top 1% own more than at any other time in our nation's history.
 For that matter, the top 10% has never had it so good either, while the bottom 50% has never owned less or had a higher percentage of debt.

 It's worth noting that union membership comprises just 6% of the total workforce (it's highest in public sector jobs).
-Today, union's seem more interested in keeping workers in their seats and off picket lines.
-The days of activism unions are long gone.
+Today, union's seem more interested in keeping workers on the production line and off picket line.
+The days of activism unions, which brought about so many positive changes, are long gone.
 Unions today largely serve the interests of management, leaving the average employee on their own.

 During the last 19 months of the COVID pandemic, the rich got richer.
 How much richer?
 62% richer, or to put it into dollars, they got $2.1 trillion dollars richer.
 Before the pandemic, there were 614 billionaires.
 Now there are 745, and practically all of them pay less income tax than the average American.